| |

 For Mannix, a burly man softened by his civilian desk

-job, the long march becomes a personal crusade.
-Ultimately, Mannix defies
+job, the long march ordered by Templeton becomes a personal crusade.
+At the

-a sensible order by Templeton, and his defiant action leads to loyal Marine
+a sensible order by Templeton, and his defiant action leads to a loyal Marine

 being mortally injured.

-In the inquiry that follows, Culver's is placed in the
+In the inquiry that follows, Rod's Lt.
+Culver is placed in the

 uncomfortable position of having to support the facts of the case while